artmg/lubuild/help/use/Music-and-multimedia.md

 Note: this is about uPNP AV solutions, like DLNA, rather than UPnP Internet Gateway Device (IGD) port management.

-For a general introduction to Hifi UPnP / DNLA Network Audio see [http://www.computeraudiophile.com/content/524-complete-guide-hifi-upnp-dlna-network-audio/]
+For a general introduction to Hifi UPnP / DNLA Network Audio see [http://www.computeraudiophile.com/content/524-complete-guide-hifi-upnp-dlna-network-audio/].
+For simpler audio-only solutions see MPD below.

 ### uPNP discovery